-

 Example:

-a.
-My brother hasn’t seen the movie and I haven’t either.
+brother hasn’t seen the movie and I haven’t either.

 My brother hasn’t seen the movie and neither have I.